Face The Outdoors

 Do I need to bring a camera?

-2. Use your smartphone: Modern iPhones/Androids capture surprisingly good aurora photos with guidance
+2. Use your smartphone: Modern iPhones and Androids capture surprisingly good aurora photos with the right settings.
+Michael will walk you through them.

-3. Bring your own camera: DSLR or mirrorless with manual settings, wide-angle lens, tripod
+3. Bring your own camera: DSLR or mirrorless with manual settings, wide-angle lens, and a sturdy tripod.
+Michael provides hands-on coaching on your gear during the night.

 What should I wear for a Northern Lights tour in Alaska?